swipswaps/flowCFD/README.md

 # flowCFD Video Editor

-A professional-grade, web-based video editor with advanced lossless editing capabilities, focusing on rapid clip selection, keyframe-aware cutting, and quality-preserving workflows.
-It provides a browser-based interface for professional video editing with industry-standard quality metrics, powered by a Python backend with FFmpeg processing and a React frontend.
+A professional-grade, web-based video editor with advanced lossless editing capabilities, multi-track timeline, and comprehensive audio effects suite.
+Features drag-and-drop timeline editing, professional audio processing with 10+ effects, real-time waveform visualization, and keyframe-aware cutting with quality-preserving workflows.
+Built with a Python backend using FFmpeg processing and a modern React frontend with professional dark UI.

 ## Features